 William Truitt, President Brandy Station Foundation

-Brandy Station and Cedar Mountain State Park Alliance
+How can you help the Brandy Station & Cedar Mountain State Park Alliance?

 To date, about 1,400 acres of proposed park land have been purchased and permanently protected at the BrandyStation and Cedar Mountain battlefields.
 Individuals interested in supporting the Brandy Station and Cedar Mountain State Park Alliance are encouraged to visit BSCMstatepark.com to sign and send a letter to the members of the Virginia General Assembly with the power to turn the Alliance’s proposal into a park — and a lasting legacy.